pepec0de/sudoku-graphs/README.md

     * Think a way of storing graphs in files.
 * Graph search algorithm: fill the rows with the lower degrees first in order to reduce the search tree at the top.
     * Concept: nCr(n, k to 1) is much lower than nCr(n, k to n).
+* Think and implement a new search algorithm.

 Thanks to Antonio.